OWASP/wstg/document/5-Reporting/README.md

 Performing the technical side of the assessment is only half of the overall assessment process.
 The final product is the production of a well written and informative report.
 A report should be easy to understand and should highlight all the risks found during the assessment phase.
 The report should appeal to both executive management and technical staff.

+Note: It is advised to secure the report by using a password or any similar technology as pentest reports are marked as sensitive information.

 ## 1. Executive Summary

 This is like the elevator pitch of the report, it aims at providing executives with: